Road to the Multiverse: Reception

 "Road to the Multiverse" received critical acclaim, with one calling the storyline "right up there with the best of the early episodes we've seen on the series."
 In a simultaneous review of the episodes of The Simpsons and American Dad! that preceded and followed the episode respectively and The Cleveland Show pilot, The A.V.
 Clubs Emily VanDerWerff commented that she felt "essentially predisposed to like" the episode, adding that she enjoyed the entire theme of the show, in addition the fact that it was more than just science fiction.
 In the conclusion of her review VanDerWerff called the episode a "solid start to the eighth season" and rated it as a B+, the best rating between The Simpsons episode "Homer the Whopper", the American Dad! episode "In Country...Club" and The Cleveland Shows series premiere.
 Ahsan Haque of IGN gave the episode a 9.6 out of 10, saying that the episode featured "plenty of memorable lines, some truly stunning animation ... and a relentless non-stop barrage of witty jokes."
 In a subsequent review in January 2010 of "Stewie and Brian's Greatest Adventures", Haque called the episode "creative, visually impressive, and features some of the best random gags we've seen on the show in a long time."
 In 2019, to celebrate the show's 20th anniversary, IGN published a list of the 20 best Family Guy episodes, with "Road to the Multiverse" ranked the fourth best.
 Television critic Alex Rocha of TV Guide also found the episode to have "great laughs," saying that the show is "definitely off to a great start" to a new season.
 Tom Eames of entertainment website Digital Spy placed the episode at number one on his listing of the best Family Guy episodes in order of "yukyukyuks" and described the episode as "another crazy Brian and Stewie adventure".
 He noted that the story did not have "the most interesting plot", but got "more and more entertaining and so much fun" with every new world they featured in.
 He concluded that "coupled with Brian and Stewie front and centre, it made for the best Family Guy episode ever."
 The director of "Road to the Multiverse", Greg Colton, was awarded the Primetime Emmy Award for Outstanding Individual Achievement in Animation, for storyboarding the episode, on August 21, 2010, at the 62nd Primetime Emmy Awards's Creative Arts Awards.

-In a 2012 interview, Seth MacFarlane stated: "As far as the all-around best episode, "Road to the Multiverse" would have to be up there."
+In a 2012 interview, Seth MacFarlane stated: "As far as the all-around best episode, 'Road to the Multiverse' would have to be up there."

 Sequel

-A video game sequel called Family Guy: Back to the Multiverse was made.
-It is also a continuation of the season 9 episode "The Big Bang Theory".
+A video game sequel, Family Guy: Back to the Multiverse, was released in 2012.
+The game also serves as a continuation of the season 9 episode "The Big Bang Theory".